Why Normalization is NOT Mastering

 Bottom line is, it’s better to know what everything is doing instead of pushing buttons and hoping for the best.
 You also feel smarter, which is always a good thing.

-Learn more about mastering with Ian Shepherd’s Mastering with Multi-Band Compression.
+Learn more about mastering with Master Your Mixes.

 Image by: mag3737